 Leakage can come from many different sources of your HVAC system.
 A technician will be able to determine if it originated from the air conditioner, furnace, collector box, heat exchanger, evaporator drain pan or drain pipes.
 These sources either produce condensation or allow for proper water drainage.
 Clean the clogged or cracked drain pipes by pouring bleach down the drain to clear the blockage.
 However, discuss repair options with a trained service technician first, to ensure that the leakage is resolved properly.

 Although DIY solutions may seem tempting to the wallet, HVAC issues are best repaired by a skilled technician to protect and lengthen the life of your unit.
 While these issues are common, they are not often in solidarity.
 By reaching out to a technician, they can not only solve the issue called upon, but also evaluate your machine for other potential problems.
-Get answers to these HVAC system questions and any others you have by calling AGES Services Company today.
+Get answers to these HVAC repair questions and any others you have by calling AGES Services Company today.